 Car owners seem to have a love/hate relationship with gasoline.
-We love where fuel can take us, but despise the rising cost and inconvenience of getting it in to the tank.
+We love where fuel can take us, but despise the rising cost of getting it in to the tank.
 There are many misconceptions out there, so the rules that used to apply to may no longer be true.
-Todays technology is changing the game constantly, so lets get to the bottom of common myths about gasoline - and hopefully, how to need less of it.
+Todays technology is changing the game constantly, so lets get to the bottom of common myths about gasoline - and hopefully, how to use less of it.

 Is premium fuel is the best for my car?